geeknik/geeknik-labs/README.md

 **How can I/we send you something/contact you?**

-I you'd like to send something through the mail, send me a DM on [Twitter](https://twitter.com/geeknik) and we can make arrangements.
+If you'd like to send something through the mail, send me a DM on [Twitter](https://twitter.com/geeknik) and we can make arrangements.
 Alternatively, you can email me here: `echo "Z2Vla25pa0Bwcm90b25tYWlsLmNoCg==" | perl -MMIME::Base64 -pe 's/(.+)/decode_base64($1)/e'`

 **Do I have to donate to you?
 What makes you so special?
 Why should I donate to you?**

-No. Absolutely nothing.
-Because you love me, you love seeing unintended behavior I cause in software and you want to make sure that I'm justly compensated for my time and effort towards making the Internet a safer place.
+No. Absolutely not.
+But if you love me, or, you love seeing the unintended behavior I cause in software and you want to make sure that I'm justly compensated for my time and effort towards making the Internet a safer place, then by all means, shovel cash into our accounts.
+But seriously, I don't expect you to donate to us.

 **Sponsored in part by these fine folks:**